|Back to Visas and Citizenship

 The Electronic Travel Authority (ETA) lets you visit Australia for tourism or business purposes for up to three months per visit.

-Only eligible passport holders can apply for an ETA.
 People’s Republic of China (PRC) passport holders are not eligible to apply for an ETA.

 The Medical Treatment visa (subclass 602) lets you travel to Australia for medical treatment or medical consultations.